yannickferenczi/fancy-farmers/README.md

 I wanted to add a hamburger menu to the navigation of the website without knowing that it was actually more a JavaScript thing.
 But because I did not want to give up on that feature, I have managed to find a way to make it work with css only.
 Nevertheless, nesting a label tag inside a list element created an error when checking the HTML code.
 To fix that issue, I simply replaced the ul and li elements with some div elements keeping the same parent-children relationship.
 <br><br>
 Another error I encountered has been related to the iframe element I inserted from google maps on the landing page.
-I wanted the map to be responsive and therefore replaced the value of attributes height and width with some percentages.
-This practice generated an error on the validator.
-To fix it I just put back some digits only.
-The map was not responsive anymore but it did not seem to be a problem.
-If it would be, an easy way to fix it might be to use a few iframes with different dimensions and display them regarding the size of the screen.
+I wanted the map to be responsive and therefore replaced the value of attributes height and width inside the html file with some percentages.
+This practice generated an error on the validator which were expecting only digit where I had given percentages.
+To fix it I just deleted those attributes from the html tag and add the equivalent properties to the css file.
 <br><br>
 I also had some issue while using the section element.
 It did not generate errors but some warnings.
 The origin of that issue was that the section elements should only be used with headings nested inside them.
 It was not always my case and when it was, the headings were not direct children but nested inside a div element, itself nested inside the section elements.
 To get rid of those warnings, I just replaced the section elements with some div elements.
 <br><br>